jameschristou/react-autocomplete-tags-input/README.md

 - Ability for user to create new tags (outside of the allowed list) and add them to the list
 - Multicolumn drop downs for very long select lists

+## Suggestions & Feature Requests
+If you have any suggestions for improvements for feature requests, open an issue on the [github page](https://github.com/jameschristou/react-autocomplete-tags-input/issues)

 ## Demo
 Here is a simple demo which allows you to choose from a number of available programming languages and development tools.